Updated: Jun 2

-Aside from our products safety measures, WhizRider complies with U.S. Safety Standard, is recommended by CPS instructors, and was awarded a European Product Design Award in 2019.
+Aside from our products safety measures, WhizRider is tested to the dynamic test requirements defined in FMVSS 213, is recommended by CPS instructors, and was awarded a European Product Design Award in 2019.
 As you can see in the illustration below, with a six-year-old dummy during a collision at 30 mph, the WhizRider vest keeps the seat belt in the correct position on the child’s body.
 This ensures that the child is not flung out of their seat or slides under the belt in the even there is a car accident.

 Check out our Safety page for more information about WhizRider’s safety features and demonstrational videos!

 What is the most important aspect to you in keeping your child safe on the go?